Grails-Plugin-Consortium/grails-cxf-client/readme.md

     clientInterface = cxf.client.demo.simple.SimpleInterface
     ...

-In Grails 3 the default config has change dto YAML.
+In Grails 3 the default config has changed to YAML.
 The following is an example of configured clients with interceptors and other features:

 ``` yaml
 cxf: